ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/Devicekey.md

 ### Root of Trust

-You can generate the root of trust key, which DeviceKey uses to derive additional keys, by using the hardware random generator if it exists, or using a key injected to the device in the production process.
+The root of trust key, which DeviceKey uses to derive additional keys, will be get using the hardware random generator if it exists, or using a key injected to the device in the production process.

 The characteristics required by this root of trust are: